byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ### Basic Lookup (filtered)

-Filtering your query is another way to retrieve specific datasets.
+Filtering your query is another way to retrieve specific data-sets.
 Some APIs support filters in the format `resource[attribute]=value`.
 The Persons v3 API utilizes dot notation filters.
 They allow you to look up a persons information by filtering on subresources (we will cover subresources later).

 In Postman use the `Get Person Filtered` API call.
 Replace the value after `=` with your personal email.
 This result should look very similar to your previous responses.